It’s a Sunday, which means it’s time for me to round-up a rabble of recent Linux releases that didn’t get a mention during the week just gone.

 Visual Studio Code 1.19

-Microsoft’s Visual Studio Code also has a new releases out.
+Microsoft’s Visual Studio Code (better known as VSCode to some) has a new releases out.

 Visual Studio Code 1.19 improves the appearance of tabbed headers; improves Git handling; and lets you easily view terminal output in the VS Code editor.